dmerejkowsky/kata-git/README.md

 * Bob: make sure to *not* fetch Alice's changes at this point.

-* Bob: Edit 'conflict.txt' and add the following line:
+* Bob: Edit 'conflict.txt' and add the following line also on line 2:

 > C'est l'étincelle qui fait déborder le vase